falfiya/falfiya.github.io/js/README.md

 # JavaScript <3

+I would enforce `.mjs` naming for es6 modules but vscode doesn't like it.
+They're just gonna be `.js` files for now.

 Good God, I love this language.
 It's somewhat of an acquired taste but I've drank so much of it that I can't stop now.
 I'm not sure that it should actually be used in production because I